-San Diego Joint Custody Attorney
+San Diego Joint Custody Attorneys

 Child custody issues are often the most contested and emotional matters that come up during divorce proceedings.
 While you may strongly believe that the child custody arrangement should be a certain way, the court will evaluate your situation and make a ruling for the sake of the child's best interests.
 In the majority of California cases, judges will rule in favor of allowing both parents to maintain equal custody of their child, also known as joint custody.